VineetTambe/starter-academic/content/publication/covid19_paper/index.md

 ---
-title: "Analyzing the Supply of Healthcare Human Resource and Infrastructure of India to Handle COVID-19 cases aand Building a Prediction Model"
+title: "Analyzing the Supply of Healthcare Human Resource and Infrastructure of India to Handle COVID-19 cases and Building a Prediction Model"
 authors:
 - admin
 - Atreyee Saha